-When you arrive at the hospital and register, a nurse will bring you into the pre-op area were you will have an IV placed and meet your anesthesiologist.
+When you arrive at the hospital and register, a nurse will bring you into the pre-op area where you will have an IV placed and meet your anesthesiologist.
 General anesthesia is utilized to assure a comfortable surgery.
 This means that you will be "asleep" and completely unaware of the surgery until you wake up in the recovery area.
-Most patients will have a small tube placed in there windpipe, formal intubation may not be required.
-Local blocks are also available to supplement pain control.
-Your anesthesiologist will discuss this with you prior to surgery.
+Most patients will have a small tube placed in their windpipe; formal intubation may not be required.

-The length of the procedure is approximately 90 minutes.
+The length of the procedure is approximately one hour.
 The procedure will involve a knee arthroscopy to inspect the inside of the knee joint.
 Arthroscopic surgery involves using a video camera and small instruments through small incisions to see the anatomy of the knee joint.
-The video camera allows us to visually inspect the knee joint and specifically evaluate the patella cartilage and assess active patella tracking.
-Pictures of this will be taken and reviewed during your first post-op visit.
+The video camera allows us